ciph-io/ciph-core/doc/ecosystem.md

 ## Compensating Content Creators

-c:ph shares 50% of **all** platform revenue for containers that have registered user ids with content creators.
+Ciph shares 50% of **all** platform revenue for containers that have registered user ids with content creators.

 Revenue share is allocated to the user ids that are registered for content